leap-stc/LEAPCourse-Climate-Pred-Challenges/Project-StarterCodes/Project1-EDAV/doc/Proj1_desc.md

 4. [wk3] Week 3 is the **discussion and writing** week.
 Finalize your analysis for the notebook and write discussions on the results in relevance to hurricanes and climate change.

 #### Submission
-You should produce a [Google Colab](https://colab.research.google.com/?utm_source=scs-index) notebook, where you should write a story on "how Hurricanes are evovling in a changing climate" based on your data analysis.
+You should produce a [Google Colab](https://colab.research.google.com/?utm_source=scs-index) notebook, where you should write a story on "How hurricanes are evolving in a changing climate" based on your data analysis.
 Your story, especially *main takeways* should be **supported by** your results and appropriate visualization.

 Your story should NOT be a laundry list of all analyses you have tried on the data or how you solved a technical issue in your analysis, no matter how fascinating that might be.